Operation Summer '95: Aftermath

 Gotovina assessed the VRS's resistance to the HV and the HVO units early on during the battle as fierce, while former RSK officers said that the overall resistance of the VRS and the RSK battlegroup in Bosansko Grahovo area was not great.
 Of the attacking HV/HVO forces, 18 men were killed in action and 155 were wounded.
-Approximately 1600 km2 of territory changed hands and the KninDrvar road, vital to resupply of the RSK, was interdicted.
+Approximately 1600 km2 of territory changed hands and the Knin-Drvar road, vital to resupply of the RSK, was interdicted.
 The offensive displaced between 12,000 and 14,000 Serb refugees who fled towards Banja Luka.

 On 30 July, the RSK declared a state of war and the RSK President Milan Martić stated that the Croatian territorial gains would soon be reversed in cooperation with the VRS.
 VRS Supreme Commander Colonel General Ratko Mladić visited Knin the same day, also promising to restore the territory lost that month.
 However, the RSK military concluded that the VRS had no units in western Bosnia capable of the attack.
 Analyses of the RSK military showed that the HV had saved the Bihać pocket for the second time and that it was preparing to attack the RSK at several points.
 Following the offensive, the RSK authorities reported fear and panic among the population caused by the conviction that the RSK could not defend itself against the HV.
 On 2 August, the RSK civil defence authorities ordered preparation for evacuation of the RSK, and the RSK prime minister Milan Babić asked the government ministers to prepare to move to Donji Lapac.
 Women and children started to evacuate to FR Yugoslavia, while a mobilization of the RSK military was largely completed by 3 August.